CCBBatUT/rstats_fall2016/_posts/2016-11-4-Advanced ggplot2.md

 title: "Advanced ggplot2"
 instructor: Claire McWhite
 permalink: /advggplot2/

-materials: files/advggplot2.zip
+materials: files/9_advggplot2.zip
 ---

-Coming soon to a website near you.
+A demonstration of the process of designing and created a more complicated figure using ggplot2